krooonal/mipcc2023/README.md

 Use experiment.cpp file for any experimental evaluation.
 Modify the mipcomp.sh accordingly.

-Ignore the python code.
-It is strictly for analysis and comparision.
-It is not used for the competition.

 Instructions to run the code:
-Provide the desired series '.test' file to mipcomp.sh.
+Provide the desired series '.test' file (containing the list of instances in the series) to mipcomp.sh.
 Record the logs in a text file.
 Example:
 sh mipcomp.sh datasets/testfiles/rhs\_series\_2.test > rhs\_series\_2\_logs.txt